Og: In the Talmud

 The Jewish Talmud embellishes the story, stating that Og was so large that he sought the destruction of the Israelites by uprooting a mountain so large, that it would have crushed the entire Israelite encampment.
 The Lord caused a swarm of ants to dig away the center of the mountain, which was resting on Og's head.
 The mountain then fell onto Og's shoulders.
 As Og attempted to lift the mountain off himself, the Lord caused Og's teeth to lengthen outward, becoming embedded into the mountain that was now surrounding his head.
 Moses, fulfilling Yahweh's injunction not to fear him, seized a stick of ten cubits length, and jumped a similar vertical distance, succeeding in striking Og in the ankle.
 Og fell down and died upon hitting the ground.
 Many great rabbis, notably Shlomo ibn Aderet, have explained this story in an allegorical manner.

 In Islam

 'Uj ibn Anaq ('Ûj ibn 'Anâq) is a giant in Islamic mythology.
-Uj is not namely mentioned in the Quran or canonical hadiths.
-The origins of this character lay in Jewish folklore and the Old Testament, e.g. king Og.
-He takes his matronymic from his mother ʿAnāq who begat him after an incestuous affair.
+Uj is not mentioned in the Quran or canonical hadiths.
+The origins of this character lay in Jewish folklore and the Old Testament, i.e. king Og.
+He takes his matronymic from his mother ʿAnāq, who begat him after an incestuous affair.

-Famous and much-painted episodes include his fight with the Prophet Moses (Musa), and his fishing and frying of whales, while he stands just about knee-deep in the ocean.
+Famous and much-painted episodes include his fight with the Prophet Moses (see Musa va 'Uj), and his fishing and frying of whales, while he stands just about knee-deep in the ocean.